anujsolanki716/My-Library-app/README.md

-# Personal Book Collection Manager
+# My Library Manager

 A full-stack web application designed to simulate a basic library management system.
 It allows users to manage a personal book collection, where administrators can add and update books, and users can borrow or return them.
 The application tracks book lending and availability status.

 ---

 ## 🎥 Demo Video
-Here’s a quick walkthrough of the Personal Book Collection Manager showcasing user login, browsing books, borrowing/returning functionality, and the admin dashboard for managing the library.
+Here’s a quick walkthrough of the My Library Manager showcasing user login, browsing books, borrowing/returning functionality, and the admin dashboard for managing the library.

 [Click here to watch the demo video on Google Drive](https://drive.google.com/file/d/167PLKYhypNRdJEFqxbfUEGoQhQ_Pe2zv/view?usp=sharing)